Veterans Advocacy Clinic - Opportunities for Students

 Stetson’s Veterans Advocacy Clinic assists veterans in navigating the Department of Veterans Affairs (VA) disability benefits system and applying for Discharge Upgrades from the Department of Defense.
-Each semester, Stetson Law students dedicate approximately 3,000 hours of pro bono legal representation per veteran under the supervision of Professor Stacy-Rae Simcox, a former Army JAG attorney, and Staff Attorney Morgan MacIsaac-Bykowski.
+Each semester, Stetson Law students dedicate approximately 3,000 hours of pro bono legal representation per veteran under the supervision of Professor Stacey-Rae Simcox, a former Army JAG attorney, and Adjunct Professor Morgan MacIsaac-Bykowski.

 Thinking of enrolling in the Veterans Advocacy Clinic, but not sure what to expect or if the experience is for you?
-You can contact Professor Simcox or Ms. MacIsaac-Bykowski to set up a time to chat with them about the program.
+You can contact Professor Simcox or Adjunct Professor MacIsaac-Bykowski to set up a time to chat with them about the program.

 Students interested in applying to work in the Veterans Advocacy Clinic for credit should apply to Stetson’s Clinic and Externship program.

 Stetson students provide pro bono assistance to veterans through the Bay Pines VA Healthcare System Medical-Legal Partnership (MLP) program.
 The MLP program encourages service delivery collaboration between medical and legal practitioners and is designed for veterans who are in need of legal representation and consultation for non-criminal offenders.

 We also periodically post information about another student pro bono service opportunities as they arise to the Campus Docket events and announcements site.